specificationeffectiveness/JSS/results/REPLICATION_PACKAGE.md

 ```
 /
 .
-|--- data/                The final datasets used in the study (per-project results, runtime samples).
+├── data/           → Final CSV datasets used in the study
-|--- scripts/             Python scripts for computing totals, differences, and plots.
+├── scripts/        → Python scripts for analysis and plotting
-|--- figures/             Output figures generated from the scripts.
+├── figures/        → Plots and images generated from the study
-|--- intermediate/        Optional intermediate artifacts not directly used in the paper.
+├── agent/          → Java agent used for runtime instrumentation
+├── logs/           → Output logs and regression test files for each project
 ```

 Each of the folders listed above is described in detail in the remainder of this README.